flamiedev/game_dev_literature/Are Video Games Art.md

 We should not confine the audience of video games to players, since often games are played with an audience.

 Although playing video games usually involves a smaller audience-to-competitor ratio, there is no reason why the audience watching someone play a game must be smaller than the audience of non-competitors at a poetry slam.

+We should not ignore the aesthetic experience of the performers of art works.
+The video game player can plausibly be considered a performer in a larger video game performance.

+We must ask, does not even the amateur musician have aesthetic or artistic experiences?